Yuh-Line Niou: Elections

 After a corruption scandal involving Sheldon Silver forced his resignation, a special election was held to fill the vacancy in April 2016.
 Alice Cancel, an ally of Silver and a local Democratic District leader, ran as the nominee of the Democratic Party, while Niou, with the encouragement of former State Senator Daniel Squadron, ran as the Working Families Party candidate.
 Cancel won the special election.

-Niou ran for the seat again in the 2016 Democratic primary and won the Democratic nomination in August 2016.
+Niou ran for the seat again in the 2016 Democratic primary and won the Democratic nomination in September 2016.
 She then won the general election in November 2016 with 76% of the vote.

 In 2018 Niou was uncontested in the primary and general elections.
 In 2020, Grace Lee ran against Niou in the Democratic primary, receiving 35.7% of the vote to Niou's 64%.
 Niou was uncontested in the 2020 general election.

 Tenure

-Since her election to the New York State Assembly, Niou has prioritized legislation related to consumer protection and tenants rights as well as advocating for increased funding for the New York City Housing Authority (NYCHA).
-She has also worked to prevent a new housing and office building from being developed on community supported green space, the Elizabeth Street Garden.
+While serving in the New York State Assembly, Niou prioritized legislation related to consumer protection and tenants rights and advocated for increased funding for the New York City Housing Authority (NYCHA).
+She also worked to prevent a new housing and office building from being developed on community supported green space, the Elizabeth Street Garden.
 Eventually, the garden's nonprofit lost the battle to save the space, which had begun in 2012, prior to Niou's election.

 In January 2019, during an assembly hearing regarding the Child Victims Act, Niou recounted her own sexual assault.
 The act passed in the state Assembly that day with a vote of 130–3.
 In the same year, she voted to ban the possession of firearms on school campuses with the exception of school's police officers and security guards, prohibit the manufacturing, sale, or ownership of untraceable 3D printed firearms, and establish a firearm buyback program in New York.
 All bills passed the State Assembly and State Senate and were signed into law by New York's governor Andrew Cuomo.

 In 2022, she voted to expand legal protections for abortion providers in New York, prohibit arrests for lawful abortions, and prohibit extradition of abortion providers to other states.
 Both bills passed the State Assembly and State Senate and were signed into law by Governor Kathy Hochul in June 2022.

 As a member of the State Assembly, Niou served as the Chair of the Subcommittee on Catastrophic Natural Disasters that focuses on combating climate change and building a safer New York when disaster strikes, and co-chair of the Asian Pacific American Task Force that focuses on fighting anti-Asian bigotry and hate crimes in the wake of the coronavirus pandemic.